 On the threshold of heaven

 Ouranopolis, the ‘heavenly city’ by the sea, is also the gateway to Mount Athos.
-More than a thousand people live here on the doorstep of the Holy Mountain and in the shadow of the massive, austere Prosfori tower in its midst.
-An important holiday resort in Northern Greece, Ouranoplis is the last worldly destination before the would-be visitor boards the boat to the monastic realm.
-And this is where their women wait for them and look longingly at the forbidden territory.
+More than a thousand people live here on the doorstep of the Holy Mountain and in the shadow of the massive, austere Prosfori Tower.
+An important holiday resort in northern Greece, Ouranoplis is the last worldly destination before the visitors board the boat to the monastic realm.

 Historic monasteries, cells and religious retreats

 On the Athos peninsula, 20 monasteries of varying ages function as religious communities.
-There are also lesser establishments – hermitages, cells and retreats where individuals live as anchorites or hermits or in small brotherhoods.
-You will find no asphalt roads here, but there is an extended network of forest trails and paths connecting the monasteries.
+There are also lesser establishments – hermitages, cells and retreats – where individuals live as anchorites or hermits or in small brotherhoods.
+You’ll find no asphalt roads here, but there is an extended network of forest trails and paths connecting the monasteries.